 But if this label doesn’t appeal, maybe another would serve equally well.
 Playwright Anthony Neilson suggests “psychoabsurdism”, yet absurdism would do equally well.
 Or surrealism; or monsterism; or just plain non-naturalism.
+Or even leftfield theatre.
 The labels matter a lot less than the work itself.

 On the Encore Theatre Magazine website, the battle between these two great traditions is joined over Katie Mitchell’s current National Theatre revival of Martin Crimp’s 1997 play, Attempts on Her Life.
 If ever there was an anti-naturalistic play, it’s this one.
 With its open text, and disregard for the usual literalistic markers of a naturalist play (characters, scenes, dialogue and plot), the piece positively heaves with potential for imaginative stagings.
 And, in Mitchell’s new version, it comes across as a phantasmagoria of video effects, fast-paced acting and visual bravura.
 It is theatrical theatre par excellence.
 You couldn’t make a film of it.